richClubb/devlog/2024-06-10/README.md

 I set out 2 examples, `c_control` which is a control example using an intermediate variable `c` and `c_example` which uses the C `^` operator to perform the 3 XOR examples.

 Getting the intermediate assembler using the `gcc -S main.c swap_c_assembly.s` shows that this only saves 3 lines, and at least one of these could be removed by not clearing a variable, but I don't currently have an example on how much this saves in terms of cycles.
 It would probably be minimal as all of the instructions are pretty basic.

+# C# Imperative Example

+This came out of an example during a code review.
+The example I'm creating is a good analogy but not perfect.

+The problems were that it was hard to throw exceptions properly as some of the validations were multiple levels deep and we wanted to keep the context of